-3.7 Leakage of air past the rod seal may be caused by damage to the seal or to the pushrod.
+3.7 Leakage of air past the rod seal or the 'slip-0-ring' seal may be caused by damage to the seals, or by damage to the pushrod or to the spacer.
 The surface of the pushrod must be smooth and free from scoring or bruising.
 Note that the pushrod cannot be removed whilst the thruster is dismantled.
 (For removal and replacement of the push rod see 3.11 below).

 The rod seal (which has two parts, the P.T.F.E. sealing ring and an 0-ring) may be removed using a small screwdriver or similar tool.
 Take care not to damage the groove.
-Once removed the seal should not be re-used.
+Once removed the seal should not be reused.